splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/slis.rst

   :width: 100%
   :alt: This screenshot shows an APM service map.

 You can alert on a service by creating a detector.
 See :ref:`create-detectors` to learn how.
-You can also rely on :ref:`built-in alert conditions <condition-reference>` or :ref:`link detectors to charts <linking-detectors>`.
+You can also rely on :ref:`built-in alert conditions <condition-reference>` and :ref:`link detectors to charts <linking-detectors>`.

 :ref:`built-in-dashboards` in Splunk APM are automatically populated with SLIs for all integrated services, as seen in the following sample APM dashboard.